aria-ml/dataeval/docs/source/concepts/workflows/ML_engineer_workflow.md

 size.

 One other value displayed above is the maximum attainable performance.
-This value can be calculated by the AI engineer, and is an estimate of the maximum possible performance that a model could achieve given the complexity of the underlying task.
+This value can be calculated by the ML engineer, and is an estimate of the maximum possible performance that a model could achieve given the complexity of the underlying task.
 Models can approach, but generally will not surpass, this estimate.

-Following these analyses, the AI engineer would use the processed data from the above section, and the selected model from this section, to train and deploy a {term}`machine learning<Machine Learning (ML)>` model to perform the desired task.
+Following these analyses, the ML engineer would use the processed data from the above section, and the selected model from this section, to train and deploy a {term}`machine learning<Machine Learning (ML)>` model to perform the desired task.
 This model is now intelligently selected from candidate architectures,